Reboy2000/Reboy2000/README.md

 - 👀 I’m interested in programming things
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me?
-Youcan reach me at reyaanshsinha006@gmail.com
+You can reach me at reyaanshsinha006@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...